Skip to content

 New Frontend System Configuration (Alpha)#

 When using the new frontend system through the /alpha export, the plugin is configured automatically with sensible defaults.
-The configuration in app-config.yaml is still respected:
+Configuration in app-config.yaml is still respected:

 aiRules: